-There are a variety of ways that you can die depending on where you are and what you’re doing when it happens.
-Although some individuals peacefully pass in their sleep, others have to go through immensely uncomfortable and drawn-out deaths.
+There are a variety of ways that you can meet your end depending on where you are and what you’re doing when it happens.
+In fact, the 10 mundane parts of everyday life that most of us take for granted can sometimes turn into silent killers.
+While some people slip away peacefully in their sleep, others endure painfully drawn‑out deaths that could have been avoided with a little extra awareness.

 10 Doing Nothing